 Inside Centre: Romelu Lukaku

 This was a tricky one – if anyone has the confidence to believe that he could play rugby, it’s Zlatan.
-He even took on the caveman himself Sebastian Chabal recently – perhaps he would thrive in the inside centre with the huge kicking game and arrogance reminiscent of Gavin Henson.
+He even took on the caveman himself, Sebastian Chabal – perhaps he would thrive in the inside centre with the huge kicking game and arrogance reminiscent of Welsh rugby player, Gavin Henson.
 The problem is for all these attributes, I don’t know if Zlatan is fast enough – like legitimately I don’t know, I’m not even sure I’ve ever seen him sprint before (granted, in football he hasn’t needed to).
 So who else?
-Well, I remembered the goal that Romelu Lukaku scored against Chelsea in the FA Cup this season – he knocked away players like they were children.
-He would run through defences like a battering ram for fun, as he is just so strong and thus would be a great asset to a back-line.
+Well, I remembered the goal that Romelu Lukaku scored against Chelsea in the FA Cup for Everton – he knocked away players like they were children.
+He would run through defences like a battering ram for fun, and thus would be a great asset to a back-line.

 Close call: Zlatan Ibrahimović